Dapp-Learning-DAO/Dapp-Learning/dao/Snapshot/readme.md

 + So we need a tool to orgnization and finish the progress.
 + Early stage, Snapshot was a simple poll tool...
 + 3. No choice
-+ We are in a progress to exploring the governernce of the Open Community, till now, we have much more ways to make a common view with many pepoles.
++ We are in a progress to exploring the governernce of the Open Community, till now, we have not much more ways to make a common view with many pepoles.
 + It seems the way to vote the proposals in community, is a good way.

+### How snapshot works？

+### And do we have other choices?
++ Mostly the DAOs and the Communities will use snapshot or build themself.